How do I bypass the 4.5MB body size limit of Vercel Serverless Functions?

 Serverless Functions are designed to respond quickly to clients and should be treated like a lightweight API layer, not a media server.

-If you have a large file like a video that you need to send to a client, you should consider storing those assets in a dedicated media host and make them retrievable with a presigned URL that contains access control policies directly in the URL.
+If you have a large file like a video that you need to send to a client, you should consider storing those assets in a dedicated media host and making them retrievable with a pre-signed URL that contains access control policies directly in the URL.

 This will ensure that your assets are securely accessed in a manner that you control.
 CloudinaryFaunaDB, and AWS S3 are all examples of services that support this.

 If you need to upload files larger than 4.5 MB to Vercel Blob, you can use client uploads, where the file is sent directly from the client (e.g. a browser) to Vercel Blob.
-This transfer is done securely as to not expose your Vercel Blob store to anonymous uploads.
+This transfer is done securely so as not to expose your Vercel Blob store to anonymous uploads.
 The security mechanism is based on a token exchange between your server and Vercel Blob.
+Use the following steps to achieve this:

 app/avatar/upload/page.tsx